ECHibiki/4Free-FSE/README.md

 Highlights just the word in dark gray<br/>

 ## Danbooru Image Adder
-Adds an image to your post taken from the danbooru's image collection.
+Adds an image to your post taken from the danbooru's image collection.<br/>
+Supply it with tags via an autocomplete, set the rating(s/q/e) and it will give an image for you to post with.